sigcsets/sigcse2017/authors/studentresearchcompetition.md

 Travel grants of up to \$500 may be available for students who do not have another source of funding and are ACM student members.

-{% include submission-questions category="Student Research Competition Chair" %}
+{% include submission-questions category="Student Research Competition" %}